Abercrombie & Fitch: International expansion

-The company's brand is believed to have reached its maximum growth potential in the American market.
-International expansion began in 2005, with the long-term goal of opening flagships for A&F (and eventually all its brands), in high-profile locations worldwide "at a deliberate pace".
+Abercrombie & Fitch was believed to have reached its maximum growth potential in the American market by the early 2000s.
+International expansion began in 2005, with the long-term goal of opening and maintaining flagships for the company in high-profile locations worldwide "at a deliberate pace".
 After initially opening at a deliberately slow pace, the company began to accelerate international expansion for its namesake and its Hollister Co. brand in 2012.

 The company's first non-U.S. stores opened in Toronto and Edmonton in 2005, and then expanded to other major cities in Canada.
 The company first entered the European market in 2007 with the opening of its flagship London store at 7 Burlington Gardens, Savile Row.
-Since then, the company has opened stores in Milan, Copenhagen, Paris, Madrid, Brussels, Dublin and other major cities in Europe, including six stores in Germany.
+The company went on to open flagship stores in Milan, Copenhagen, Paris, Madrid, Brussels, Dublin and other major cities in Europe, including six stores in Germany.
 The company opened its first Asian flagship store in Tokyo in 2009, followed by Fukuoka, Singapore, Hong Kong and Seoul.
-The company would primarily focus on the Chinese and Japanese markets where luxury consumption is high.
-The company has also entered a franchise agreement with Grupo AXO to open retail stores in Mexico by 2015.
 In 2015, the company entered the Middle Eastern market with the opening of its flagship store in Kuwait.
 Since then the company has opened locations in Dubai and plans to expand deeper into the Middle East with stores in Saudi Arabia, Qatar, Bahrain, and Oman.
+By the 2020s, the majority of Abercrombie & Fitch's international stores were closed as part of a strategy shift from large flagship stores to focusing on e-commerce.